 Seeking the truth by taking the help of scriptures, teachers and the experiences that life offers, is the prime goal of followers of the Sanatana Dharma.

 Freedom of thought, hunger for knowledge, always being awestruck by nature and experiencing oneness with the entire system, help a seeker in achieving a much higher state of consciousness in which, nothing matters to them or bothers them because they are continuously evolving.
-That state is nothing short of inexplicable bliss which is priceless.
+It is a path for a seeker to experience and pass through different levels of understanding, and finally experiencing the ultimate level of realising the Self.
+That state is nothing short of inexplicable bliss, which is priceless.

 The unfortunate part however is that despite being born into Dharmic families, many people still want to cling on to sectarian ideas; to babas and swamis; to ashrams and mutts, etc. instead of opening their heart, mind and soul to seek and experience the truth.